 One semester programme in Christian Apologetics

-In the Autumn of 2022, we are launching a brand new online English-speaking One Semester Programme in Christian Apologetics.
+In the Autumn of 2022, we launched a brand new online English-speaking One Semester Programme in Christian Apologetics.

 Relevance and aim

 - students in Theology who want a semester with elective courses in Christian Apologetics

 - former students of Communication and Worldviews programme (KL) who want dig deeper into the area of Christian Apologetics

 - Christian communicators (pastors, evangelists, youth workers, faith educators, and media communicators) who are engaged in Apologetics